Vestibular Physiotherapy and Rehabilitation

 The goals of vestibular rehabilitation are to reduce dizziness, improve stability, balance, reduce falls and improve neuromuscular coordination and function.

 Your treatment program will be personalized to your condition and may include any form of exercises from – positional treatments, balance training, habituation, and gaze stability exercises as appropriate for you.

 How long is the vestibular physiotherapy treatment program?

-Vestibular rehabilitation treatment time frame can vary from few days to months depending on the underlying cause and severity of your symptoms.
+Vestibular physiotherapy treatment time frame can vary from few days to months depending on the underlying cause and severity of your symptoms.

 It is essential for the individual to consistently participate and perform the exercises at home for a better outcome.

-If you need help with your vestibular rehabilitation needs, call us at 604-532-7887 to book your appointment with our physiotherapist today.
+If you need help with your vestibular therapy needs, call us at 604-532-7887 to book your appointment with our physiotherapist today.